vmware-tanzu/tanzu-cli/docs/full/README.md

 ```

 Note that today, the CLI supports omitting the target for historical reasons,
-but this omission only applies to commands for the k8s target.
+but this omission only applies to commands for the `k8s` target.
 (So `tanzu management-cluster ...` is a valid variant of the above example, but not
 `tanzu data-protection ...`).
 The CLI team is exploring making the 'assumed target'
 configurable.

+Note also that until a plugin associated with a target is installed, the target in
+question will be hidden from the user.
+For example, if no `tmc`/`mission-control`
+plugins are installed, the `tanzu tmc`/`tanzu mission-control` sub-command will not
+be shown to the user in the help.

 ## Interaction between CLI and its plugins